designforhuman/event-badges-by-david/README.md

 </div>
 <br/>
 <div align="center">
-<strong>This is a Sketch plugin that makes your life easier to make large quantity of name tags for any kind of events and conferences.</strong>
+<strong width="600">This is a Sketch plugin that makes your life easier to make large quantity of name tags for any kind of events and conferences.</strong>
 </div>

 <br/>